mrgrunebaum-hm/theoreticalcs/syllabus.md

 Readings will be given to supplement the course material.
 Each reading will include a written response, as well as participation in an in-class discussion.
 These will be graded on a similar 0-4 scale, details of which will be provided for each discussion.

 # Assessments
-Assessments will only ever cover what you have done for homework, and what we have done together in class.
-There are no corrections, except for extenuating circumstances discussed between us and your grade dean.

-Quizzes will be given in the middle of each unit.
+Quizzes will only ever cover what you have done for homework, and what we have done together in class.
+They will be given in the middle of each unit.

+Labs assess whether you can take everything you've learned so far and put it together, often in the format of a longer programming assignment and a corresponding write-up.
 Labs will be given at the end of each unit.
 Details will be provided when these assessments are given.

+There are no corrections, except for extenuating circumstances discussed between us and your grade dean.

 # Academic Honesty
 Any submitted work by a student should be their own, unless students are collaborating on a group assignment, in which case the work submitted should be a reflection of equal effort of all students involved.
 Collaboration is encouraged.
 Feel free to talk with other students!
 However, during these discussions, _do not write down_ any solutions.
 Students must always note whom they worked with.
 Failure to do so will result in an integrity penalty.